Forrest404/Custom-Hangman-V4/README.md

 ## License

-This project is open source.
+This project is open source and available under the MIT License.